thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Cybersecurity reports/cybersecurity-report-overall.md.md

 - DDoS (Distributed Denial of Service) Attacks

-A DDoS attack uses a large number of compromised devices (botnet) to flood a website’s server with a tremendous amount of traffic or requests.
+A DDoS attack uses a large number of compromised devices (botnet) to flood a website server with a tremendous amount of traffic or requests.
 As a result, the server cannot handle legitimate user requests because of its exhaustion of resources.

 - CSRF (Cross Site Request Forgery)

-As a confused deputy cyber-attack, CSRF exploits users’ credentials by tricking them into inadvertently using their credentials to change their state, such as moving money from their account, changing their email address and changing their password.
+As a confused deputy cyber-attack, CSRF exploits users credentials by tricking them into inadvertently using their credentials to change their state, such as moving money from their account, changing their email address and changing their password.

 - SQL (Structured Query Language) Injection Attacks